-The park gives the Kenyan capital a tourist attraction like no other, it is an important money spinner for the Kenya Wildlife Service (KWS), while providing city dwellers with tranquil, scenic retreat from the stresses of daily urban life.
+Nairobi national park gives the Kenyan capital a tourist attraction like no other, it is an important money spinner for the Kenya Wildlife Service (KWS), while providing city dwellers with tranquil, scenic retreat from the stresses of daily urban life.

 It functions as the “lungs” of today’s choked overcrowded city, replenishing oxygen and soaking up pollutants

 Being gravel or murram surfaced, all major circuits in the park are passable year round except in some small tracks with black cotton soil which become waterlogged after the rains.